zpainter/iassist/content/about/general-assembly-minutes-1992.md

 Government Archives and Records Administration and the 1992 SAA Meeting.
-She also spoke at the Mid-Atlantic Regional Archives Conference in Pittsburgh and co-chaired the program committee for the Fall 1991 Association of Public Data Users\' Conference.
+She also spoke at the Mid-Atlantic Regional Archives Conference in Pittsburgh and co-chaired the program committee for the Fall 1991 Association of Public Data Users' Conference.
 The Fall APDU meeting was opened by IASSIST member and APDU Board President Pat Doyle and included Anne Cooper as one of the speakers.
 It has been noticed that many of our members have also provided assistance through their contributions to a